Supersonic-Sites/leachanel/content/en/_index.md

         cta: Call To Action
         cta_link: contact/
         title: Men's Services
-        desc: "Pursuing healthy skin and feet is for everyone.
-Give those tired, sore feet and toes a break with a pedicure.
+        desc: "Pursuing healthy skin, hands, and feet is for everyone.
+Invest in your health with a manicure or pedicure.
 Check out my Services for hair removal options. "
         aos_select: true
         aos: fade-up